jazzband/django-push-notifications/README.rst

 Firebase vs Google Cloud Messaging
 ----------------------------------

 ``django-push-notifications`` supports both Google Cloud Messaging and Firebase Cloud Messaging (which is now the officially supported messaging platform from Google).
-When registering a device, you must pass the ``cloud_type`` parameter to set the cloud type that matches the device needs.
+When registering a device, you must pass the ``cloud_message_type`` parameter to set the cloud type that matches the device needs.
 This is currently defaulting to ``'GCM'``, but may change to ``'FCM'`` at some point.
 You are encouraged to use the `officially supported library <https://developers.google.com/cloud-messaging/faq>`_.

 When using FCM, ``django-push-notifications`` will automatically use the `notification and data messages format <https://firebase.google.com/docs/cloud-messaging/concept-options#notifications_and_data_messages>`_ to be conveniently handled by Firebase devices.
 You may want to check the payload to see if it matches your needs, and review your notification statuses in `FCM Diagnostic console <https://support.google.com/googleplay/android-developer/answer/2663268?hl=en>`_.